Letitia Elizabeth Landon: Reputation

 Among the poets of her own time to recognise and admire Landon were Elizabeth Barrett Browning, who wrote "L.E.L.'s Last Question" in homage; and Christina Rossetti, who published a tribute poem entitled "L.E.L" in her 1866 volume The Prince's Progress and Other Poems.

-Landon's reputation, while high in the 19th century, fell during most of the 20th as literary fashions changed: her poetry was perceived (without any actual examination) as overly simple and sentimental.
-In recent years, however, scholars and critics have increasingly studied her work, beginning with Germaine Greer in the 1970s.
-Critics such as Isobel Armstrong argue that the supposed simplicity of poetry such as Landon's is deceptive, and that women poets of the 19th century often employed a method of writing which allows for multiple, concurrent levels of meaning.
-Such criticism had already been addressed by Sarah Sheppard in her "Characteristics of the Genius and Writings of L E L" of 1841.
+Landon's reputation, while high in the 19th century, fell during most of the 20th as literary fashions changed: her poetry was perceived as overly simple and sentimental.
+However, such criticism had already been addressed by Sarah Sheppard in her "Characteristics of the Genius and Writings of L E L" of 1841.
 Her opening paragraph runs:

 Because they whose decision it is, are subjects of the superficial spirit of the age, which leaves them unacquainted with all of which it appoints them judges.
 Because, either from a dislike of trouble, or inability to pursue the inquiry, these judges never deviate from their own beaten right line to observe how genius acts and is acted upon,—how it is influenced, and what effects it produces on society.
 Hence the mistaken opinions concerning literary characters one is often compelled to hear from those who, it is to be feared, know little of what they affirm; and of literary works from those who, it is also to be feared, are not competent to decide on their merits.
 It is indeed strange with what decision people set their seal of condemnation on volumes beyond whose title-pages they have scarcely looked.

+In recent years, scholars and critics have increasingly studied her work, beginning with Germaine Greer in the 1970s.
+Critics such as Isobel Armstrong argue that the supposed simplicity of poetry such as Landon's is deceptive, and that women poets of the 19th century often employed a method of writing which allows for multiple, concurrent levels of meaning.
+McMullen argues that Landon, although she wrote about what would sell—romance, sensuality, vicariousness, etc., and plays the role of the imitator, actually uses genealogical subversion underneath her words to canonize herself.
+In mistranslation and retranslation of already quickly canonized Romantic male poets, Landon establishes herself among and even beyond their accomplishments.

-Her ideas and the diversity of her poetry engendered a "Landon School", in England but also in America.
+Her ideas and the diversity of her poetry engendered a "Landon School", in England and the United States.
 As for style, William Howitt comments: "This is one singular peculiarity of the poetry of L. E. L.; and her poetry must be confessed to be peculiar.
 It is entirely her own.
 It had one prominent and fixed character, and that character belonged solely to itself.
 The rhythm, the feeling, the style and phraseology of L. E. L.'s poetry, were such, that you could immediately recognize it, though the writer's name was not mentioned."

-A tribute in The London Literary Gazette, following Landon's death, ran:
+A tribute in The Literary Gazette, following Landon's death, ran: